 Historic US highway endpoints in Tallahassee, FL

-That was looking west on Apalachee Parkway, approaching Monroe Street.
 US 19 probably began to the right for about one year, but in 1930 the route was extended down to St. Petersburg.
 So it is debatable whether that endpoint was located there long enough to ever be signed as such.

 US 319 was commissioned in 1933, with its north end in Tallahassee.
 It probably began to the left on Monroe, but that lasted only a few years: in 1937 US 319 was extended north to Thomasville GA.
-But a third US route had a more long-lived endpoint in Tallahassee: |

 In 1934 the US 27 designation was extended into town, overlapped with US 90 on Monroe.
-I have not seen an early map detailed enough to pinpoint exactly where US 27 ended, but one possibility would be at the State Capitol.
-From the perspective shown above, US 27 would have begun to the right, and for about three years that terminus would have been shared with US 319).
-Otherwise the intersection shown in this photo also would have been a logical place:
+I have not seen an early map detailed enough to pinpoint exactly where US 27 ended, but most likely it was at the State Capitol.
+From the perspectives shown above, US 27 would have begun to the right (and for about three years that terminus would have been shared with US 319).
+If you look closely near the bottom of the black-and-white photo, you can see the US routes were signed with colored shields.
+That means the photo was no earlier than 1956, so when it was taken US 27 had already been extended further south.

 That was on northbound Monroe at Tennessee Street, or US 90.
 Today that is all US 27, but for about 12 years, the south beginning of US 27 may have been straight ahead.
 In 1946, US 27 was extended south to its current endpoint, and since then, no US routes terminate in Tallahassee.